savishy/devops-experiments/README.md

 # devops-experiments

-This is a repository to track the following task:

 **Task Summary**

 Set up one click deploy and provisioning of an environment with all neccessary elements of a DevOps Toolchain.